ElectroPlan Helpful Hints and How-To’s

 After downloading Supplier Price data files from your wholesaler’s website, this allows you to catalogue files for future use and to match Supplier’s Product Codes with ElectroPlan Cost Items to enable re-calculation of Component Pricing based directly on you Buy Price from the Supplier.

 Follow this link to the “Advanced Insights” page for more details.

-Export a Project to PDF or JPG File
+Export a Project to the Printer, PDF or JPG File